-Such images often appear on social media.
-In August 2017, while Texas was being rocked by Hurricane Harvey, an image was posted to Twitter.
-It looked like it had been taken from the driver’s seat of a car.
-Outside, the road was flooded, and there was a shark in the water.
+Fake images often appear on social media.
+In August 2017, Texas was rocked by Hurricane Harvey.
+An image posted to Twitter looked like it was taken from inside a car.
+Outside, the road was flooded.
+There was a shark in the water.
 The post read: “Believe it or not, this is a shark on the freeway in Houston, Texas.”
-It was “liked” 142,000 times—but the photo wasn’t real.
-It was made with photo-editing software, and had first appeared online in 2011.
+It was “liked” 142,000 times.
+But the photo wasn’t real.
+It was made with editing software, and had first appeared online in 2011.

-Today, fake photos are more common than ever, says Toby Bochan, of Storyful, a company that verifies videos and images on social media.
-And while you might think a doctored image would be easy to spot, a 2017 study found that people fail to identify more a third of them.
-Here, Bochan shares strategies for telling real from fake.
+Fake photos are more common than ever, Toby Bochan says.
+She works for Storyful, a company that verifies videos and images on social media.
+Here, Bochan shares tips for telling real from fake.

 “Where is this coming from?”
 That’s the first question Bochan asks herself when investigating a photo.
-Then she asks, “What do I know about this person or this publication or this site?”
 She looks at a profile of the person who posted it.
-That shark photo was posted by a blogger in Ireland.
-How likely is it that he would have been in Texas during the hurricane?
+The shark photo was posted by a blogger in Ireland.
+Would he be in Texas during a hurricane?

 Here’s another trick: On a computer, right-click on a photo, then select “search Google for image.”
-Doing so turns up photos that look the same or similar, which can provide important clues to a photo’s origin.
-When applied to the shark photo, the trick turns up posts claiming that it was taken during hurricanes in Puerto Rico, New Jersey, and Florida.
+Doing so turns up photos that look the same or similar.
+This can provide clues to a photo’s origin.
+When applied to the shark photo, the trick turns up posts claiming it was taken in Puerto Rico, New Jersey, and Florida.

 “One of the reasons misinformation spreads faster than truth is that it tends to be very simple,” Bochan adds.
 “Unlike life, which is complicated.”
 And fake photos?
 They’re designed to make people feel angry, sad, happy, or scared.

-So if you have a strong reaction when looking at a photo, stop and consider what you see, Bochan says.
+If you have a strong reaction when looking at a photo, stop and consider what you see, Bochan says.
+You too can be a digital detective.
 Remember: source, date, location.
-With these three words, you too can be a digital detective.

 Here is one of the photos used to create the fake Mount Rushmore image.
 Use online tools and techniques to see if you can find it on the Web.
 How else can you determine if a photo is real?
 Toby Bochan of Storyful recommends using Google Earth to view locations where an image appears to originate.